Ralph McTell: Into the 1970s

 By 1970, "I'd got a family," McTell recalled in an interview, "and found I had a musical career, somehow."
 He was getting extensive radio play, and the audiences at his concerts were growing.

 By May, he was sufficiently successful to fill the Royal Festival Hall in London.
 In August, McTell played the huge Isle of Wight Festival alongside Jimi Hendrix, Joan Baez, and Leonard Cohen.

 Bruce May had bowed out and McTell was now being managed by impresario Jo Lustig.
 In October 1970, McTell sold out the Royal Festival Hall again and the album Revisited was released.
 This remixed compilation was originally intended to introduce McTell to American record-buyers but was released in the UK.
 It has still not been released on cd, even though all the other Transatlantic albums have been remastered.

 Ralph and Nanna's daughter Leah was born on 9 February 1971.

 You Well-Meaning Brought Me Here was released on the Famous label in 1971.
-Among the highlights of this fourth studio album was "The Ferryman", inspired by the Herman Hesse book Siddhartha.
+Among the highlights of this fourth studio album was "The Ferryman", inspired by the Hermann Hesse book Siddhartha.
 That year also saw McTell's first tour in the United States.

 Initially, Paramount Records had been McTell's American label but had not been supportive, and he later signed with Warner Bros.
 Records.
 While in the US, McTell hung out with the British folk-rock band Fairport Convention, establishing a lifelong professional relationship as well as personal friendships.

 Paramount put a new recording of "Streets of London" on the US release of You Well-Meaning Brought Me Here, and, in April 1972, issued it as a single in the Netherlands, where it charted, climbing slowly to No. 9 in May.

 McTell's fifth album, Not Till Tomorrow, was produced by Tony Visconti, and released on Reprise in 1972.
 His UK concert tour played to packed houses and he met one of his guitar heroes, the Rev Gary Davis.
 By the end of the year, he'd parted company with Jo Lustig and his brother Bruce was again managing his career.

 Although living in Putney, southwest London, Ralph and Nanna bought a derelict cottage in Cornwall during 1972.